tylerharter/cs301-projects/fall18/p8/README.md

 Our test.py will run some tests using small_cars.json and some tests using the much larger cars.json file.

-Here is a sample structure of a single car data from the json file:
+Here is a sample structure of a single car data from the JSON file:

 ```json
 {